zmartzone/lua-resty-openidc/README.md

 ## Installation

-If you're using `opm` execute the following:

-     opm install zmartzone/lua-resty-openidc

-If you're using `luarocks` execute the following:
+Using `luarocks` execute the following:

      luarocks install lua-resty-openidc

 Otherwise copy `openidc.lua` somewhere in your `lua_package_path` under a directory named `resty`.
 If you are using [OpenResty](http://openresty.org/), the default location would be `/usr/local/openresty/lualib/resty`.

+Older versions of lua-resty-openidc could also be installed using opm but this is no longer supported.

 ## Sample Configuration for Google+ Signin